aquariumbio/pydent/docs/_sources/basics/getting_started.rst

 Getting Started
 ===============

-Trident (also known as `pydent`) is the Python API to Aquarium, aa open-source human-in-the-loop laboratory automation system that enables rapid, flexible, and reproducible workflow development and execution.
+Trident (also known as `pydent`) is the Python API to Aquarium, an open-source human-in-the-loop laboratory automation system that enables rapid, flexible, and reproducible workflow development and execution.
 Unlike most other automation systems, Aquarium embraces the practicality of humans in the laboratory, using codified human-readable instructions to automate lab operations.
 You can learn more about it here: https://www.aquarium.bio/

-Trident provide algorithmic access to a scientific laboratory running Aquarium.
-It provides an interface for algorithms and computerized-agents to interact the scientific laboratory, enticing the possibility engineering systems that can not only learn from experimental data, but can actually schedule and run its own experiments with little human intervention.
+Trident provides an interface for algorithms and computerized-agents to interact with a scientific laboratory running Aquarium.

 To install, checkout the installation guide: :doc:`installation`